ArminJo/JK-BMSToPylontechCAN/README.md

 - 2004 LCD with serial I2C interface adapter.
 - 2 pin female header for automatic LCD brightness control.
 - LDR for automatic LCD brightness control.
-- BC 549C or any type with hFE > 250 for automatic LCD brightness control.
+- BC 549 or any NPN type for automatic LCD brightness control.
+The effect varies, depending on the LDR and the hFE of the transistor.

 <br/>